 Separation is such a stressful time for parents that it is not always easy to think of the needs of your children.
 The way you handle things now will have a lasting influence on your children.
 Our specialist team of Family Law solicitors can advise you on reaching agreements, or if necessary obtaining Orders to settle the arrangements for your children and confirm your parental rights.

-You can discuss what arrangements you want to make for your children and reach agreement between yourselves.
-If that proves difficult talk to us and we can advise you on your options and recommend to you a local family mediator.
+You can discuss what arrangements you want to make for your children and reach an agreement between yourselves.
+If that proves difficult to talk to us and we can advise you on your options and recommend to you a local family mediator.

 If you can't agree about where your children will live (often called residence or custody) and what time the other parent should spend time with your children (often called contact or access) the court can make a child arrangement order.